 Where are you now and what are your medium terms goals?
 That is the key question you need to ask yourself when you feel that “Should I stay, or should I go?” question stirring in your bowels.
 Can I afford to drop everything and change horses?
 Will the pastures really be greener when I do?

-Again, at the Barrett Group we use a simple Diamond Map instrument to help our clients during the Targeting stage (the Clarity Program©) of our five-stage career change process to clarify where they are now and where they might like to be in 12 months on four fundamental questions relating to finances, career, health, and relationships.
-The result is not really scientific, but it incorporates the neutral third party aspect mentioned above, the quantitative sifting of the evidence, scope for gratification balanced by dominance balanced by safety… In other words, in an imperfect world, this instrument helps individuals under stress come to conclusions that are rational and feel right.
+Again, at the Barrett Group we use a simple Diamond Map instrument to help our clients during the Targeting stage (the Clarity Program©).
+Our five-stage career change process begins with clarifying where our clients are now and where they might like to be in 12 months.
+Our four fundamental questions relate to finances, career, health, and relationships.
+The result is not really scientific.
+But it incorporates the neutral third party aspect mentioned above, the quantitative sifting of the evidence, scope for gratification balanced by dominance balanced by safety… In other words, in an imperfect world, this instrument helps individuals under stress come to conclusions that are rational and feel right.

 So, when your leg starts to twitch and you feel it might be time to go, consider our Clarity Program© as a possible solution for making that key decision.